 Watch my video where I explain this concept in a little more detail.

-You can also use your Facebook cover photo as a promotional tool.
+You can also use your Facebook cover photo or your cover video as a promotional tool.

 Take a look at this example from a popular watch company.